Friday, February 5, 2016

 222. Red (1974) - King Crimson

-Red was the final King Crimson outing of the 70s before their seven year break and first that reduced them to a power-trio.
-Violin/keys player David Cross, (no, not THAT David Cross), was axed on the proceeding tour, mostly because the rhythm section of John Wetton and Bill Bruford were drowning him out, pushing the band in a noisier direction Indeed, Red stands as their heaviest album.
-It's stylistically the most similar to the proceeding Starless and Bible Black, but where that was still brought down by the usual, instrumental noodling that went nowhere for long passages, Red is more focused.
-The title track is easily their best and most bombastic instrumental while the closing "Starless" features the most gorgeous use of a mellotron since their own "Epitaph" on In the Court of the Crimson King.
+Red was the final King Crimson outing of the 1970s before their seven year break and the first that reduced them to a power-trio.
+Violin/keys player David Cross, (no, not THAT David Cross), was axed on the proceeding tour, mostly because the rhythm section of John Wetton and Bill Bruford were drowning him out, pushing the band in a noisier direction.
+Indeed, Red stands as their heaviest album.
+It is stylistically similar to the proceeding Starless and Bible Black, but where that was still brought down by the usual instrumental noodling that went nowhere for long passages, Red is more focused.
+The title track is easily their best and most bombastic instrumental, while the closing "Starless" features the most gorgeous use of a mellotron since their own "Epitaph" on In the Court of the Crimson King.

 221. Born in the U.S.A.
 (1984) - Bruce Springsteen

-Springsteen retreated briefly in '82 to put out an album of acoustic demos with Nebraska, but shortly thereafter and with that breather out of the way, he seemed ready to become one of the biggest pop stars in the world, something that previous work certainly pointed towards.
-Born in the U.S.A. emerged in the MTV generation and spawned seven top ten singles and for those of you doing the math, that's over half the album.
-I've always had a soft spot for "Dancing in the Dark" and that along with "I'm on Fire" would be my favorite of the jumbo-hits on here.
-The title track was infamously misused by the Reagan administration and "I'm Going Down" is borderline annoying, but the Boss shooting for commercial glory rightfully achieved it..
+Bruce Springsteen retreated briefly in 1982 to put out an outstanding album of acoustic demos with Nebraska, but shortly thereafter and with that breather out of the way, he seemed ready to become one of the biggest pop stars in the world, something that his previous work certainly pointed towards.
+Born in the U.S.A. emerged in the MTV generation and spawned seven top ten singles and for those of you doing the math, that is over half the album.
+I have always had a soft spot for "Dancing in the Dark" and that along with "I'm on Fire" would be my favorite of the jumbo-hits on here.
+The title track was infamously misused by the Reagan administration and "I'm Going Down" is borderline annoying, but the Boss shooting for commercial glory rightfully achieved it.

 220. The Modern Lovers (1976) - The Modern Lovers

-Formed by songwriter Johnathan Richman, the Modern Lovers became a thing in 1970 and recorded a series of demos both in their native Boston and LA, but by the time they were set to re-record all their stuff for a proper studio release, they were broken up.
+Formed by songwriter Johnathan Richman, The Modern Lovers became a thing in 1970 and recorded a series of demos both in their native Boston and LA.
+Yet by the time that they were set to re-record all their stuff for a proper studio release, they were broken up.
 After Richman signed a solo deal years later, that label decided to put The Modern Lovers out in its present form.
-This is dork rock ahead of it's time, essentially being new wave almost ten years before there was such a thing.
-Richman sounds like a Lou Reed that can't get laid as he talk/sings about how cool it is to hang out with his parents, how much he wants a girlfriend, how bullies get all the chicks and nice guys finish last, and how fun it is to hang out at the government center.
+This is dork rock ahead of its time, essentially being new wave almost ten years before there was such a thing.
+Richman sounds like a Lou Reed that cannot get laid, as he talk/sings about how cool it is to hang out with his parents, how much he wants a girlfriend, how bullies get all the chicks and nice guys finish last, and how fun it is to hang out at the government center.

 219. Carnival of Souls (1997) - Kiss

-Carnival of Souls was to be Kiss' follow-up to their return to glory Revenge, but it coincided with preparations for the Kiss reunion and once the priority turned to that, well that was kinda the death rattle.
+Carnival of Souls was to be Kiss' follow-up to their return to glory Revenge, but it coincided with preparations for the Kiss reunion and once the priority turned to that, well that was the death rattle for this era of the band.
 Carnival was unceremoniously released two years later, most people including even Kiss fans barely noticing.
-Though it missed finding an audience and Kiss never evolved their sound again, (pretty much becoming impossible once the make-up went back on), it proves how great they could be at bandwagon jumping.
-Their answer to grunge, Carnival boasts easily the best lyrics on a Kiss record, cock rock and anthems literally 100% absent.
-Bruce Kulick had a strong hand in writing some of their best material like "Hate", "Jungle", "Master & Slave", "I Will Be There", "In My Head", and "Rain".
+Though it missed finding an audience and Kiss never evolved their sound again, (understandably becoming a legacy act once the make-up went back on), Carnival proves again how great they could be at bandwagon jumping.
+Their answer to grunge, it boasts easily the best lyrics on a Kiss record, cock rock and anthems literally 100% absent.
+Bruce Kulick had a strong hand in writing some of their best material here, like "Hate", "Jungle", "Master & Slave", "I Will Be There", "In My Head", and "Rain".

 218. Whoracle (1997) - In Flames

-Delivering their third good, second incredible, and last listenable album, In Flames dropped Whoracle at a time when death metal was presumably on it's way out but melodic, Swedish death metal was apparently in it's glory days.
-Released two years after At the Gate's definitive Slaughter of the Soul and a year after In Flames own Jester Race, this just-the-tip-so-much trumps the later.
-In Flames' take on the sub-genre they helped define was less focused on brutality and far more on melody, (think Iron Maiden with screaming), with the eerie, female siren sung title track, the acoustically driven "Jester Script Transfigured", and Depeche Mode cover "Everything Counts".
-And "Episode 666" features the best finger-taped, harmonized guitar breakdown that metal has ever produced.
+Delivering their third good, second incredible, and last listenable album, In Flames dropped Whoracle at a time when death metal was presumably on its way out yet melodic Swedish death metal was in its glory days.
+Released two years after At the Gate's definitive Slaughter of the Soul and a year after In Flames own Jester Race, this slightly trumps the later.
+In Flames' take on the sub-genre which they helped define was less focused on brutality and more on melody, (think Iron Maiden with screaming), with the eerie, female siren sung title track, the acoustically driven "Jester Script Transfigured", and Depeche Mode cover "Everything Counts".
+Also, "Episode 666" features the best finger-taped, harmonized guitar breakdown that metal has ever produced.

 217. The Lamb Lies Down on Broadway (1974) - Genesis

 Peter Gabriel's last Genesis hurrah came fittingly enough with the sprawling Lamb Lies Down on Broadway.
-One of the holy grails of prog concept albums, Lamb also probably has the most "buh?" story-line of any of them.
-Fucked if I have a clue what's going on here with Rael and his Manhattan acid trip.
-But it surely shows what Genesis were truly great at, namely Phil Collins's stupendous drumming, Gabriel's over-the-top character voices, and Tony Banks classically based keyboards.
-As a concept album, it's naturally more unified than their others with returning passages and some shorter over-all tracks.
-But stuff like "Carpet Crawlers", "Counting Out Time", "Lilywhite Lilith", and the title track are virtually singles ready.
+One of the holy grails of prog concept albums, Lamb probably has the most "Buh?" story-line out of any of them.
+Fucked if I have a clue what is going on here with Rael and his Manhattan acid trip.
+The ambitious record still shows what Genesis were truly great at, namely Phil Collins's stupendous drumming, Gabriel's over-the-top character voices, and Tony Banks classically based keyboards.
+As a concept album, it is naturally more unified than their others, with returning passages and some shorter over-all tracks.
+Yet stuff like "Carpet Crawlers", "Counting Out Time", "Lilywhite Lilith", and the title track are virtually hit single-ready, even if they never achieved such status at the time.

 216. Loaded (1970)- The Velvet Underground

-Upon signing with them, the Velvet Underground were told by Atlantic to load up an album with hits.
+Upon signing with them, The Velvet Underground were told by Atlantic to load up an album with hits.
 Then Lou Reed obliged and quit the band right before it came out.
 That'll learn em!
 Standing drummer/walking Meg White prequel Maureen Tucker sits Loaded out as she was pregnant at the time, bringing conventional drum kit playing into the mix for the first time.
-Bassist Doug Yule and Reed butted heads throughout and then it was released with numerous edits and different mixes then the ones Reed had previously approved of.
+Bassist Doug Yule and Reed butted heads throughout the recording, and then it was released with numerous edits and different mixes from the ones that Reed had previously approved of.
 Still considered as good as their other unanimously applauded albums, (with "Rock and Roll", "Sweet Jane", and "Oh!
-Sweet Nothing" all here), this goes to say that you could even fuck these songs up according to Lou and still end up with a masterpiece.
+Sweet Nothing" all here), this goes to say that you could botch these songs up according to Lou and it would still be a masterpiece.

 215. Close to the Edge (1972) - Yes

-Yes were on a roll by the time they cut Close to the Edge, but Bill Bruford nevertheless packed up and headed for King Crimson land once it was in the can, putting everyone else in a tough position where they had to recruit Alan White to learn these complex-as-all-get-out tracks in nearly record time to be tour ready.
-Edge ends with my favorite Yes moment "Siberian Khatru, a song that's lyrically about nothing but musically as powerful as this band could get.
-The eighteen minute title track is another one for the prog-books; a dazzling piece that covers about every mood possible in it's side-long running time.
-And "And You and I" is Yes at their most beautiful, with lush Rick Wakeman melletron and classical/folk acoustic guitar work from Steve Howe.
+Yes were on a roll by the time that they cut Close to the Edge, but Bill Bruford nevertheless packed up and headed for King Crimson once this was in the can, putting everyone else in a tough position where they had to recruit Alan White to learn these complex-as-all-get-out tracks in nearly record time to be tour ready.
+Edge ends with my favorite Yes moment "Siberian Khatru, a song that is lyrically about nothing yet musically as powerful as this band could get.
+The eighteen minute title track is another one for the prog-rock books; a dazzling piece that covers about every mood possible in its side-long running time.
+Then "And You and I" is Yes at their most beautiful, with lush Rick Wakeman melletron and classical/folk acoustic guitar work from Steve Howe.

 214. Violator (1990) - Depeche Mode

-Coming after Black Celebration and Music for the Masses, this was the album that all signs were pointing to and that simultaneously trumped all previous Depeche Mode efforts by a lot.
-Featuring the still hits "Enjoy the Silence" and "Personal Jesus", Violator saw Depeche working for the first time with producer Flood and nothing is weak here with "Sweetest Perfection" and "Clean" sending mixed signals as to their fondness for heroin, (vocalist David Gahan was a full blown addict at this point) and "World in My Eyes" and "Blue Dress" both odes to the joys of sex and women.
-This is considered Depeche's best in many circles and at one point I agreed, but though a few more have continued to grow more on me, Violator could still be the logical place to start.
+Coming after Black Celebration and Music for the Masses, this was the album that all signs were pointing to and that simultaneously trumped all previous Depeche Mode efforts.
+Featuring the hits "Enjoy the Silence" and "Personal Jesus", Violator saw Depeche working for the first time with producer Flood, and nothing is weak here, with "Sweetest Perfection" and "Clean" sending mixed signals as to their fondness for heroin, (vocalist David Gahan was a full blown addict at this point), and "World in My Eyes" and "Blue Dress" are both odes to the joys of sex and women.
+This is considered Depeche's best in many circles and at one point I agreed, but though a few more have continued to grow on me, Violator is still the logical place to start.

 213. Tracy Chapman (1988) - Tracy Chapman

-The late 80's seemed perhaps an unlikely time for an outstanding folk/rock singer-songwriter to debut, almost missing such a common era by a decade and a half.
-The fact that Tracy Chapman was a black, most-likely lesbian playing folk music perhaps makes this more striking, but that's only on paper.
-Picked up by Elektra Records after having her demo shopped around to radio stations by future Oceans 13 writer Brian Koppelman, everyone's aware of "Fast Car" and Chapman's unmistakable, vibrating voice, but "Talkin' Bout a Revolution", the a cappella "Behind the Wall", African-themed "Mountains O' Things", and "For My Lover" are all better.
+The late 80s seemed an unlikely time for an outstanding folk/rock singer-songwriter to debut, almost missing such a common era by a decade and a half.
+The fact that Tracy Chapman was a black, most-likely lesbian playing folk music makes her self-titled debut even more striking.
+Picked up by Elektra Records after having her demo shopped around to radio stations by future Oceans 13 writer Brian Koppelman, everyone is aware of "Fast Car" and Chapman's unmistakable vibrating voice, but "Talkin' Bout a Revolution", the a cappella "Behind the Wall", African-themed "Mountains O' Things", "For My Lover", and especially the tender love song "Baby Can I Hold You" are all better.
 On "Why?"
-Chapman seems to be pleading for answers and it's a steady theme throughout.
+Chapman seems to be pleading for answers and it is a steady theme throughout.

 212. Dead Again (2007) - Type O Negative

-Being the last bit of Type O Negative we ever got, Dead Again destroys it's predecessor Life is Killing Me, which is really their only studio album since their debut to just be so-so.
-I certainly wasn't expecting something this incredible when Dead came-out.
-Pete Steele seemed to have been listening to way more Sabbath than usual when concocting the atypical riffage that's on display here.
-There's still the droning, slow chord progression riffs as thankfully are always there, but "An Ode to Locksmiths" is something that I never would've thought to hope for.
-"The Profit of Doom" may feature the best example of everything Steele could do vocally, while the major key work-out "September Sun" is as beautiful as "Halloween in Heaven" is funny.
+Being the last bit of Type O Negative that we ever got, Dead Again destroys its predecessor Life is Killing Me, which is really their only studio album since their debut to just be so-so.
+Here, Pete Steele seemed to have been listening to way more Sabbath than usual when concocting the atypical riffage that is on display.
+There is still oodles of melody, the droning and slow chord progressions, and punk-thrash breakouts as always, but "Hail and Farewell to Brittan" and especially "An Ode to Locksmiths" are more headbanging than this band had ever been.
+"The Profit of Doom" may feature the best example of everything that Steele could do vocally, while the major key work-out "September Sun" is as beautiful as "Halloween in Heaven" is funny.

-The companion piece to Apostrophe, (which was recorded at the same time and features the same cast of players), Overnite Sensation has always sat just a smidge under it's follow-up in my eyes.
-But we're really splitting hairs here as both of these records rank as probably the first two you'd ever want to loan anyone you feel sorry for who's never heard of this Frank Zappa fellow.
-Featuring what could be the best band this man ever assembled, the intro and random break-out sections to "Zomby Woof" could make any musician soil themselves and "Dinah-Moe-Humm" is easily the best song ever written about going down on a female, just as "Montana" is the best one about dental floss.
+The companion piece to Apostrophe, (which was recorded at the same time and features the same cast of players), Over-Nite Sensation has always sat just a smidge under its follow-up in my eyes.
+Yet we are splitting hairs here as both of these Frank Zappa records rank as the first two that you would ever want to loan anyone who has never heard of this wacky fellow.
+Featuring what could be the best band this man ever assembled, (including but not limited to Jean-Luc Ponty, Ralph Humphrey, George Duke, and even an uncredited Tina Turner on background vocals), the intro and random break-out sections to "Zomby Woof" could make any musician soil themselves, plus "Dinah-Moe-Humm" is easily the best song ever written about going down on a female, just as "Montana" is the best one about dental floss.

 210. Diabolus in Musica (1998) - Slayer

-You can just ask any Slayer fan, (or Kerry King), who thinks they should've kept making Reign in Blood till the end of time and they'll give you an earful of how this album sucks.
-But lots of peoples is dumb and the reason this IS the best Slayer joint is exactly because it's the LEAST Slayer-esque album they have.
-Jeff Hanneman thankfully wanted to experiment with groove metal more or less and concocted the riffs to ten out of the eleven songs here, all showing another element to his writing.
-With the emphasis no longer on speed, the band's arrangements are by far their strongest with so much more room to tweak things around.
-The opener "Bitter Peace" alone is near the top of ridiculously great Slayer album openers and as good as any of their songs not called "Angel of Death" are.
+You can ask any Slayer fan, (or Kerry King), who thinks that they should have just kept making Reign in Blood till the end of time and they will likewise give you an earful of how much this album sucks.
+People are dumb though and this is the band's crowning achievement, says basically only me.
+Jeff Hanneman thankfully wanted to experiment with groove metal, and he did just that by concocted the riffs to ten out of the eleven songs here.
+With the emphasis no longer on speed, the band's arrangements are by far their strongest, with so much more room to tweak things around.
+The opener "Bitter Peace" alone is near the top of ridiculously great Slayer album openers and is as good as any of their songs that are not called "Angel of Death".

 209. Elegant Gypsy (1977) - Al Di Meola

 Much to my brother's dismay, I have but one Al Di Meola album on my list.
-But in my defense, it is the best one.
-Once again self-producing and inviting back Steve Gadd and fellow Return to Forever skinsman Lenny White to keep it busy behind the kit, Di Meola continues what went on for his debut Land of the Midnight Sun with more memorable runs and melodies.
-As lyrical as he very often makes his axe, (particularly on the Paco de Lucía duet and highlight "Mediterranean Sundance"), it's the freak show shredding that really made peoples heads spin when Di Meola emerged on the scene.
-He still remains the tightest guitar player in Latin jazz and it's evident everywhere here with "Race with Devil on Spanish Highway" and "Elegant Gypsy Suite" exhibit A and B respectively.
+Yet in my defense, it is the best one.
+Once again self-producing and inviting back Steve Gadd and fellow Return to Forever skinsman Lenny White to keep it busy behind the kit, Di Meola continues the trajectory laid out on his debut Land of the Midnight Sun with more blazing runs and intricate melodies.
+As lyrical as he often makes his axe, (particularly on the Paco de Lucía duet and highlight "Mediterranean Sundance"), it is the freak show shredding that really made people's heads spin when Di Meola emerged on the scene.
+He still remains the tightest guitar player in Latin jazz, evident everywhere here, with "Race with Devil on Spanish Highway" and "Elegant Gypsy Suite" being exhibit A and B, respectively.

 208. Axis: Bold As Love (1967) - The Jimi Hendrix Experience

-Amazingly released a mere seven months after Are You Experienced?, Axis: Bold As Love seems like a quantum leap.
+Amazingly released a mere seven months after Are You Experienced?, Axis: Bold As Love seems like a quantum leap compared to it.
 Whereas Experienced? was assembled as a collection of potential singles, Axis had even more sonic innovation and different instrumentation.
-And the recording process for it started almost straight after Experienced?, showing that Hendirx was virtually bursting with ideas.
-"Up from the Skies" and "One Rainy Wish" show his jazz influences, Mitch Mitchell is still tearing up his kit with one of his most memorable grooves in "Little Miss Lover", Noel Redding's own "She's So Fine" shows up as a surprising highlight, and "Little Wing" and "Bold As Love", are possibly he's most beloved if not most covered songs.
+The recording process for it started almost straight after Experienced?, showing that Jimi Hendirx was virtually bursting with ideas.
+"Up from the Skies" and "One Rainy Wish" show his jazz influences, Mitch Mitchell is still tearing up his kit with one of his most memorable grooves in "Little Miss Lover", Noel Redding's own "She's So Fine" shows up as a surprising highlight, and "Little Wing" and "Bold As Love" are possibly Jimi's most beloved if not most covered songs.

 207. Strangeways, Here We Come (1987) - The Smiths

-Both Johnny Marr and Morrissey consider their final project together Strangeways, Here We Come to be the Smiths' crowning achievement even though they're high and The Queen is Dead clearly is.
-But this is certainly my second favorite from this Manchester lot, their self-titled debut still being wonderful and all, just a tad or two overrated.
-The Smiths had decided they were done before Strangeways was even completed, but apparently it was their most pleasant to record says all parties involved.
-Many of the band's best songs are here such as "Girlfriend in a Coma", ridiculously hooky "A Rush and a Push and the Land is Ours", "Stop Me If You Think You've Heard This One Before", and "Unhappy Birthday".
+Both Johnny Marr and Morrissey consider their final project together Strangeways, Here We Come to be The Smiths' crowning achievement, even if they are high and The Queen is Dead clearly is.
+Yet this is certainly my second favorite from this Manchester lot, their self-titled debut still being wonderful and all if just a tad overrated.
+The Smiths had decided that they were done before Strangeways was even completed, but apparently it was their most pleasant album to record, says all parties involved.
+Many of the band's best songs are here such as "Girlfriend in a Coma", the ridiculously hooky "A Rush and a Push and the Land is Ours", "Stop Me If You Think You've Heard This One Before", and "Unhappy Birthday".

 206. Stankonia (2000) - Outkast

-Outkast virtually needed another sub-genre to describe them by the time they made Stankonia.
-Taking another year to record but this time in their own, recently purchased ex-Bobby Brown studio which they dubbed Stankonia, Big Boi and André 3000 experimented more than ever.
-They conducted "vibe sessions" with local musicians, Big Boi spent hours upon hours making beats in studio, and André made his own demos with an acoustic guitar and lyrics he painted the rooms of his house with.
+Outkast virtually needed another sub-genre to describe them by the time that they made Stankonia.
+Taking another year to record but this time in their own recently purchased ex-Bobby Brown studio which they dubbed Stankonia, Big Boi and André 3000 experimented more than ever.
+They conducted "vibe sessions" with local musicians, Big Boi spent hours upon hours making beats, and André made his own demos with an acoustic guitar and lyrics he painted the rooms of his house with.
 Makes sense coming from the guy who went celibate for a year and rocked the shoulder pads.
-What they came up with for Stankonia the album elevated not only themselves but southern hip-hop in general as the most brilliant thing happening in mainstream rap music.
+What they came up with for Stankonia the album elevated not only themselves but southern hip-hop in general, representing the most brilliant thing happening in mainstream rap music at the time.

 205. Blue Lines (1991) - Massive Attack

-"Safe from Harm" could be the soundtrack to my life, not because of it's title or lyrics, but only because I could listen to it on repeat for the rest of my days and never tire of it.
-Vocalist Shara Nelson actually appears on all of my favorite moments on Massive Attack's genre defining debut album with "Unfinished Sympathy" being the best trip-hop song of all time most likely.
-Blue Lines has been recognized by most as the first trip-hop album; a slowed down form of electronic music written, sampled, and performed by DJs that incorporated both rap and conventional vocals into a concoction of soul and jazz music with ambient sounds.
-Instantly appealing, everything chills with Tricky and the rest of Massive Attack's rhymes and Horace Andy's shaky vocals equally as smooth.
+"Safe from Harm" could be the soundtrack to my life, not because of its title or lyrics, but only because I could listen to it on repeat for the rest of my days and never tire of it.
+Vocalist Shara Nelson actually appears on all of my favorite moments from Massive Attack's genre defining debut album, with "Unfinished Sympathy" being the best trip-hop song of all time most likely.
+On that note, Blue Lines has been recognized by most as the first trip-hop album; a slowed down form of electronic music written, sampled, and performed by DJs that incorporated both rap and conventional vocals into a concoction of soul and jazz music with ambient sounds.
+Instantly appealing, everything chills with Tricky and the rest of Massive Attack's rhymes and Horace Andy's shaky vocals proving to be equally as smooth.

 204. Selling England By the Pound (1973) - Genesis

-Genesis scored their first hit here with "I Know What I Like (In Your Wardrobe)", an anthem for anyone who honestly enjoys cutting the grass.
-Taking a bit longer to compose and record then previous efforts, Genesis Live was released to keep dem greedy, "two albums a year" 70s rock fans happy in the meantime.
+Genesis scored their first hit on Selling England By the Pound with "I Know What I Like (In Your Wardrobe)", an anthem for anyone who enjoys cutting the grass.
+Taking a bit longer to compose and record then previous efforts, Genesis Live was released to keep them greedy, "two albums a year" 70s rock fans happy in the meantime.
 Phil Collins shares his first vocal on the ballad "More Fool Me", Tony Banks shows off ever so much on "Firth of Fifth", and the entire band kicks up the heaviness with "Dancing with the Moonlit Knight".
-There's more awesome here besides, but Selling England by the Pound was the first Genesis album that I began to believe trumped The Lamb Lies Down on Broadway and I often can't rate the quality of either above or below the other.
+At the very least, this record is on par with its follow-up The Lamb Lies Down on Broadway, both proving that Genesis were easily the best English progressive rock band during the genre's heyday.

 203. Arthur (Or the Decline and Fall of the British Empire) (1969) - The Kinks

-Originally constructed as a soundtrack for a TV play that never happened, Arthur (Or the Decline and Fall of the British Empire) sounds like a concept album at times, with songs weaving in and out of different parts ("Yes Sir, No Sir", "Mr. Churchill Said"), and others sounding grandly epic, ("Australia", "Shangri-La", "Arthur").
-And on the other end, tracks like "Drivin'" and "Victoria" sound like they could be nothing but stand-alone singles.
-"Brainwashed" is the only one that seems closest to the earlier and nosier days of the Kinks, but by this point Ray Davis was truly in his own league with a distinctly British voice, brewing up some of the most influential and conceptually interesting music of the soon-to-be-over-with 60s.
+Originally constructed as a soundtrack for a TV play that never happened, Arthur (Or the Decline and Fall of the British Empire) sounds like a concept album at times, with songs weaving in and out of different parts, ("Yes Sir, No Sir", "Mr. Churchill Said"), and others sounding grandly epic, ("Australia", "Shangri-La", "Arthur").
+On the other end, tracks like "Drivin'" and "Victoria" sound like they could be nothing but stand-alone singles.
+"Brainwashed" is the only one that seems closest to the earlier and nosier days of The Kinks, but by this point Ray Davis was truly in his own league with a distinctly British voice, brewing up some of the most influential and conceptually interesting music of the soon-to-be-over-with 1960s.

 202. Earth and Sun and Moon (1993) - Midnight Oil

-Midnight Oil broke big with Disel and Dust in '87, but Earth and Sun and Moon damn comes close to being their pinnacle.
-It's certainly the last brilliant album they've made, though most of this band's stuff is good at the very least.
-Still taking themselves very seriously lyrically, musically this is as jovial and exciting as Oil ever sounded.
-Former Minister and the tallest front-man in rock history Peter Garrett is stretching his limited range more than ever on "Renascence Man" and drummer Rob Hirst is busting out busy fills all over the place.
-The title track, "Bushfire", and "My Country" are fantastic rock songs and "Truganini", "Into the Valley", and "Outbreak of Love" is some of the hookiest Oil there is.
+Midnight Oil broke big with Disel and Dust in 1987, but Earth and Sun and Moon comes close to being their pinnacle.
+It is the last brilliant album that they would make, though most of this band's stuff is good at the very least.
+Still taking themselves seriously in the lyric department, musically this is as jovial and exciting as Oil ever sounded.
+Former Minister and the tallest front-man in rock history Peter Garrett is stretching his limited range more than ever on "Renascence Man", and drummer Rob Hirst is busting out busy fills all over the place.
+The title track, "Bushfire", and "My Country" are just fantastic rock songs, plus "Truganini", "Into the Valley", and "Outbreak of Love" are some of the hookiest material that this band ever cut.

 201. Rated R (2000) - Queens of the Stone Age

-Reduced to a duo on paper, Queens of the Stone Age cut their second and breakthrough album Rated R with Josh Homme and Nick Oliveri bouncing between most of the instruments and a large crop of guest musicians and background singers, (including Rob Halford).
-Kicking up their pop tendencies even more since their self-titled debut, Queens are now officially unrecognizable from Kyuss, but this isn't a bad thing.
+Reduced to a duo on paper, Queens of the Stone Age cut their second and breakthrough album Rated R with Josh Homme and Nick Oliveri bouncing between most of the instruments and a large crop of guest musicians and background singers, (including Rob Halford of all people).
+Kicking up their pop tendencies even more since their self-titled debut, Queens are now officially unrecognizable from Kyuss, but this is hardly a bad thing.
 "Tension Head" is not only the best song here but also the heaviest, showing that there were still some slamming riffs in Homme's arsenal.
-Every Rated R jam sounds like a hit single and "The Lost Art of Keeping a Secrete" and "Feel Good Hit of the Summer" indeed were.
+Every Rated R jam sounds like a hit single though, as "The Lost Art of Keeping a Secrete" and "Feel Good Hit of the Summer" indeed were.

 No comments: